How we developed the Influence and Participation Toolkit

-For many years, Mind used a resource similar to this (previously called an Engagement Toolkit) as a resource for national Mind staff to support them when working with people with lived experience.
+For many years, Mind used a resource similar to this (called the engagement toolkit) for staff to use when working with people with lived experience.

-We undertook a comprehensive review of the Toolkit in 2020, adding new resources and tools and ensuring that the resource reflects current concerns and working practices.
+We reviewed the toolkit in 2020, adding new resources and tools and making sure the resource reflects current concerns and working practices.

-Andrew talks about his participation in the development of the Toolkit.
+In this video, Andrew talks about his participation in developing the toolkit.

 "For Mind to turn round recognise there is an issue and give us, the people the opportunity to get our voices heard gave me some real confidence there was going to be some positive change."

 The toolkit was researched and written by Oz Osborne and Louise Palmer.
-Between them, they have nearly 30 years of knowledge to draw on in the field of mental health, community development and engaging with people with lived experiences.
+Between them, they have nearly 30 years of knowledge in the field of mental health, community development and engaging with people with lived experiences.

 Oz worked with people and communities as he had a passion for difference to be appreciated and celebrated.
 Sadly Oz passed away in August 2018, after a very short and sudden illness.
 He was a truly inspirational campaigner, a creative thinker and tirelessly challenged inequalities in every way.